 The travel experience has been changed dramatically because of Covid-19.
 Some airlines are social distancing on aircraft with vacant seats between passengers but due to the cost of this not all airlines are.
 It is likely you can expect a reduced service on board your plane with fewer drinks and snacks served.

 Masks should be worn on all planes.
 Some airlines will provide these free of charge but again not airlines will, so it’s important you check this information when you book.

 What to know about your destination

-What NOT to do for your repatriation flight home
+What NOT to do for your flight home

 - DON’T book online!
-Many online agencies are selling combinations of tickets which aren’t valid.
-Their systems don’t recognise the rules and regulations of what is and isn’t allowed for transiting and we are finding many people are booking with an online travel agency and then being denied boarding their plane.
-If you have a cancelled flight or a schedule change online agencies can take days- or weeks even- to get a hold of.
+Many online agencies are selling combinations of tickets which aren’t valid for travel.
+Their systems do not recognise the rules and regulations of what is and isn’t allowed for transiting and we are finding many people are booking with an online travel agency and then being denied boarding their plane.
+If you have a cancelled flight or a schedule change, online agencies can take days, or even weeks, to get a hold of.
 Using a local travel agent will save you time if the flight gets changed.

 - Don’t book two separate tickets.
 Airlines can only see the one ticket you have booked with them, so airport staff are obliged to check you in only as far as the final destination on their ticket.
 If you book two separate tickets and you do not have citizenship of the destination of the first flight you may be denied boarding your flight.

 - Don’t take your time to make a decision.
 If you know you need to go then book your flight with xtravel once a seat is being held for you.
 Once a flight is ticketed you have more security from the airline’s flexibility policy, and the price is guaranteed.
 Because there are so few flights operating at the moment the prices change quickly as seats fill up fast.
 Also, if you aren’t going to fly but you leave it to the last minute to decide this then you might be stopping someone else who really needs to travel the opportunity to travel to do so.